Ar57m/random_tools/README.md

-Some random tools and code, with the goal of learning more coding.
+Some random tools/code, with the goal of learning more coding.